 - Avoid real leather jackets or pants.
 Leather can look too harsh on my aging skin and softer coloring.
 I opt for suede or soft faux leather that has a buttery texture instead.
 (Not black.)

 - Wear sleek, clean neutral-colored sneakers with very casual looks, not bulky white trainers.
 Streamlined slip-on sneakers are better looking and more understated.

 - Proper fit is critical — nothing oversize and absolutely nothing tight.
 The front of jackets should never vanish beneath the arm because of the bust or pull tight at the buttons.
 Clothing should allow freedom of movement without excessive fabric.
 Never wear pants that puddle on the tops of your shoes.

-- Don’t buy shoes with heels higher than two and a half inches.
+- Don’t buy shoes with heels higher than three inches.
 Block heels are more flattering and comfortable than spiked heels.
 Flat shoes should always have a visible arch and a pointed or almond-shaped toe.

 - Cheap shoes and bags ruin the best outfit, but good ones can elevate even a T and jeans.